-More and more people are turning to dietary supplements to boost their nutrient intake.
+More and more people are turning to dietary supplements to increase their nutrient intake.
 And many don’t just take one supplement, but several at once.
-Sooner or later, almost everyone reaches the point where they ask themselves: Which Supplements Should Not Be Taken Together?
+Sooner or later, almost everyone reaches the point where they ask themselves: What vitamins should not be taken together?
+We’ve read all the important studies and explain some key basics*.

-→ Discover at a glance which combos are (not) suitable.
+Your bonus in this article: “What vitamins should not be taken together” chart. → Discover at a glance which combos are (not) suitable.

-• Some supplements should not be combined but rather taken with some time apart.
+Some supplements should not be combined but rather taken with some time apart.

-• Especially the combinations of minerals like iron, zinc, magnesium, and calcium can be tricky.
+Especially the combinations of minerals like iron, zinc, magnesium, and calcium can be tricky.

-• You’ll often find first info on the package leaflet, and experts such as doctors or nutritionists can advise you if you’re unsure.
+You’ll often find first info on the package leaflet, and experts such as doctors or nutritionists can advise you if you’re unsure.

-• Some combos, like vitamin C and iron, can actually be very useful!
+Some combos, like vitamin C and iron, can actually be very useful!

 First, we’ll look at the most common questions about different combos.
-After that, you’ll find a table overview of the most common supplements, where you can easily see which supplements should not be taken together.
+After that, you’ll find a table overview of the most common supplements, where you can easily see what supplements should not be taken together.

 Combos with Zinc